Larry Fong

-Larry Fong (born June 19, 1960) is an American cinematographer, known for his collaboration with Zack Snyder.
+Larry Fong is an American cinematographer, known mostly for his collaboration with Zack Snyder.

-Early life
+Early life and education

 Fong showed interest and talent in art at a young age.
 His experience in photography and film was self-taught, beginning in junior high with short films shot on Super 8, cel animation, and stop motion projects.

 He graduated from UCLA with a B.A. in Linguistics and Art Center College of Design in Pasadena, specializing in film and photography.

 In addition of his merits as a cinematographer, Fong is also an accomplished magician and is a member of the Academy of Magical Arts.

 Career

-He began his professional career filming music videos, and garnered enough attention to result in him filming two independent films and various TV pilots, commercials, and shorts.
+He began his professional career filming music videos before working on independent films, TV pilots, commercials, and short films.

 In 2004, he was hired to film the Lost pilot, for which he was nominated for an ASC Award.

-In 2006, Fong worked on his first studio film, 300, directed by Zack Snyder, who he would later work on Watchmen (2009), Sucker Punch (2011) and Batman v Superman: Dawn of Justice (2016).
+In 2006, Fong worked on his first studio film, 300 (2006), directed by Zack Snyder, who he would later work on Watchmen (2009), Sucker Punch (2011) and Batman v Superman: Dawn of Justice (2016).

 In 2011, he was accepted into the American Society of Cinematographers, and in 2012 he was accepted into the Academy of Motion Picture Arts and Sciences.